Working Together: Our Stories

 - Connect at Different Levels.
 It’s essential to establish personal relationships with various members of a community in addition to its leadership in order to build trust and mutual respect.

 - Be Realistic.
 Ensure goals and timelines are reasonable and take available human resources into account.
-Working with Aboriginal Knowledge Holders, for example, requires significant consultation with a community, which takes commitment, time and effort.
+Working with Indigenous Knowledge Holders, for example, requires significant consultation with a community, which takes commitment, time and effort.

-- Incorporate Aboriginal World Views.
+- Incorporate Indigenous World Views.
 The relationship established between the Cultural Advisory Circle and Georgian Bay Islands National Park of Canada, for example, is nurtured by the principles of the Seven Grandfather teachings.
 The Circle is seen as an example on how to develop mutually-beneficial relationships throughout Parks Canada.

 - Be Patient.
 Allow enough time for relationships to become established.
 Collaborative projects need adequate time to establish trust and create a solid foundation for working together, especially if ties were severed or damaged in the past.
 A solid relationship built over time not only helps avoid differences that might arise but is usually the best resource for resolving them also.

 - Write Down Everything.
 Having a written and signed agreement helps to resolve potential differences.
 It also helps to maintain the relationship and its customary practices when leadership changes on the part of either party.

 - Ask For Early Input.
 If you produce a video, an exhibit or a management plan, involve people at the beginning and show the work-in-progress to community members.
 After seeing how their contribution can enhance the project, more people will be willing to participate in the project.